MatthewHodge/MatthewHodge/README.md

 - 👀 I’m interested in obtaining a job
 - 🌱 I’m currently learning Python/C++/Java
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me: my email is luttsec@gmail.com, best reached there
+- 📫 How to reach me: my email is luttsec@gmail.com, I'm best reached there

 <!---
 MatthewHodge/MatthewHodge is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.